 There are two ignition key positions.
-When the key is vertical, or up, the ignition is OFF and you can take out the key in this position.
-Horizontal, or sideways, the ignition is ON and the key should not be able to be removed.
+When the key is horizontal, or sideways, the ignition is OFF and you can take out the key in this position.
+Vertical, or up, the ignition is ON and the key should not be able to be removed.
 After shutting down the engine, always turn the switch to the OFF position.
 If you leave the ignition ON, the lights will run down the battery.
-Always lock the ignition and remove the key when the bike when you leave.
+Always lock the ignition and remove the key from the bike when you leave.
 Don't make it easy for somebody to steel your bike.
 Because believe us, everyone wants your Big Bear Chopper!